 The Trust has continued to explore innovative ways to collaborate within and beyond the Trust to improve outcomes and experiences for all its pupils.
-This has been achieved throughout the year by developing and consolidating the following:
+Trust membership of The Confederation of School Trusts has also provided a number of platforms for the Trust to engage with other MATs and government agencies.